What Is Firmographic Data?

 Cognism

-Cognism specializes in GDPR-compliant B2B data with a focus on European markets.
-The platform's Diamond Data includes phone-verified mobile numbers for decision-makers, with human researchers confirming accuracy.
+Cognism specializes in GDPR-compliant B2B data with particular depth in European markets.
+The platform's Diamond Data tier includes phone-verified mobile numbers for decision-makers, with human researchers confirming accuracy (a meaningful differentiator for teams where call connect rates are a primary metric).

-The database covers 400M+ contacts globally with particular depth in UK, France, Germany, and Benelux regions.
-Cognism combines firmographic data with technographic insights and intent signals through partnerships with providers like Bombora.
+The database covers 400M+ contacts globally, with strong coverage across the UK, France, Germany, and Benelux regions.
+Cognism combines firmographic data with technographic insights and intent signals through partnerships with providers such as Bombora.
 The Chrome extension works on LinkedIn Sales Navigator and company websites.

 Integration with Salesforce, HubSpot, Outreach, and Salesloft syncs data and tracks engagement.
-Cognism maintains compliance through consent-based data collection and automated suppression lists.
-The platform includes features for managing data subject access requests and maintaining audit trails.
+Cognism manages compliance through consent-based data collection and automated suppression lists, and includes tooling for data subject access requests and audit trails — requirements that matter significantly for teams operating under GDPR.

 Phone-verified Diamond Data